setavenger/blindbitd/cli/README.md

 ## General Todos

+- [ ] check that encryption passwords match, force a confirmation input
 - [ ] take care of modules deprecation warnings
 - [ ] make outputs pretty and easy to understand
     - Format outputs in tables to make data more clear and appear more structured